Best Braising Tips For Beginners (From A Professional Chef!)

 Clarified Butter

-Ideal for braising chicken thighs, pork shoulder, cabbage, or broccoli, clarified butter avoids burning and enhances flavor.
+Ideal for braising chicken thighs, pork shoulder, cabbage, or broccoli, ghee or clarified butter avoids burning and enhances flavor.
 It ensures a rich taste without diluting the natural braising liquid.

 Broth